 - Zero tailpipe emissions.

-- Great in comparison with gasoline or diesel, but no improvement over any electric car.
+- Great in comparison with gasoline or diesel, but no improvement over any other electric car.
+Note that hydrogen combustion vehicles not only have half the range of hydrogen fuel cell vehicles, they also do produce nitrous oxide emissions.

 - Familiar refuelling.

-- In fact putting hydrogen into tanks is problematic and takes a lot of space, and no equivalent system had entered mainstream usage, which is why there are LPG cars but only a few hybrid CNG cars that have very limited range on CNG.
-Hydrogen takes the same problem to the next level.
+- In fact putting hydrogen into tanks is problematic and takes a lot of space, and no equivalent system has so far been practical for mainstream usage, which is why there are many LPG cars but only a few hybrid CNG cars that have very limited range on CNG.
+Hydrogen takes the compressed gas problem to the next level.

 - Existing Infrastructure.